 Feedback count is the number of buyers who have given seller feedback.
 A higher feedback count can lead towards winning the Buy Box.

-Inventory depth/sales volume, somewhat important
+13. Inventory depth/sales volume – Somewhat important

-Amazon prefers sellers who have enough inventory to deal with the demand which the Buy Box can create.
+Amazon prefers sellers who have enough inventory to deal with the demand that the Buy Box can create.
 As a result, sellers with a large inventory, consistent sales, and good stock history can be granted a higher Buy Box share.

 If you’re frequently out of stock, your chances of winning the Buy Box are slim to none.

-Cancellation and refund rate, somewhat important
+14. Cancellation and refund rate – Somewhat important

 The number of orders cancelled before being shipped by the seller and the number of orders refunded after being shipped make up the cancellation and refund rate.